 Tide Forecast on Windy

-@kekert is a snowkiter, and has never been on sailing boat, but as a mathematician he gathered some harmonics files so tide forecast on Windy is reality.
+@kekert is a snowkiter and has never been on a sailing boat, but as a mathematician he gathered some harmonics files, and so tide forecast on Windy is now a reality.

-The symbol of an icon is actual tide forecast for given time so move timeline and magic will happen.
+The icon symbol is the actual tide forecast for the given time – so move the timeline and magic will happen!

-To open tide station just click on an icon of boat
+To open a tide station, just click on the boat icon:

 Great Idea.
 As of March 3, I see lots of little boat icons that correspond with NZ tide stations.